tradedepot/cordova-shop-checkout/README.md

 # AgentCheckout for Cordova/PhoneGap

-This is a plugin that allows your Cordova or PhoneGap app to use [Intercom for Android](https://github.com/intercom/intercom-android).
+This is a plugin that allows your Cordova or PhoneGap app to use [AgentCheckout for Android](https://github.com/intercom/intercom-android).

 * AgentCheckout for Android supports API 19 and above.